Sending positive thoughts to Sonics great Slick Watts, who has ‘long road to recovery’ after stroke

 Watts mainly rode the bench at first but slowly impressed the NBA legend when he did get on the court.
 His playing time steadily increased, and by the time the 1974-75 playoffs rolled around, Slick was a starter.

 The next season, Watts was a mainstay, a defensive whiz and playmaker extraordinaire.
-He became the first NBA player to lead the league in steals and assists in the same season.
+He became the first player to lead the NBA in steals and assists in the same season.
 More than that, though, Slick was a presence, endearing himself to fans not just with his energetic play but his friendly, charismatic personality.

 It was the bald head and the headband that initially attracted attention.
 But it was Slick’s accessibility and electric smile that drew them back.
 As a child, a football injury had caused Watts’ hair to grow in patches, leading to a despised nickname, “Map Head.”